 In VMware vSphere, there are an infinite number of ways to accomplish almost anything.
 Many architects and administrators tend to do things “their” way, from location they install ESXi to, to the way they access a virtual machine in vCenter.
-When it comes to making vSphere networking design choices, the same holds true.
+When it comes to making VMware vSphere networking design choices, the same holds true.

-vSphere networking is another one of these things which can be done numerous ways.
+VMware vSphere networking design is another one of these things which can be done numerous ways.
 There really is not a right or wrong way to design a vSphere network, as long as you are meeting your requirements.
 Instead of talking about specific vSphere networking designs, I want to get you in the right mindset for the design process.

-One of the biggest factors in deciding how to implement vSphere networking is your vSphere licensing level.
+One of the biggest factors in deciding how to design implement vSphere networking is your vSphere licensing level.
 If you are using vSphere Standard, standard vSwitches are your only option.
 However, if you are using vSphere Enterprise plus, you may choose to use standard or distributed virtual switches, which provide additional features and functionality.
 Virtual switches are a key component of any VMware vSphere networking design.

 When using VMware products such as VSAN or NSX, the Standard license levels include the Distributed Virtual Switch, as this switch is critical to the proper implementation and operation of these products.
 This is a critical factor to vSphere networking design, and may be a constraint for you to deal with down the line.

 VMware vSphere Networking Design Qualities

 I like to remember them as AMPRS, though you may prefer another acronym, like PARMS.

 Now we are going to go through the design qualities one by one and talk about what they are, and how they can impact your VMware vSphere networking design.